antmicro/topwrap/docs/source/description_files.md

 - `get`
   - `SCHEME_ARGS`: None
   - `SCHEME_PATH`: The URL address of the remote resource.
 Only `http(s)://` URLs are currently supported.
+- `git`
+  - `SCHEME_ARGS`:
+    1. An optional git ref (branch, tag, or commit SHA) to check out.
+If omitted, the repository's default branch is used.
+    2. An optional subdirectory inside the repository to use as the resolved path.
+  - `SCHEME_PATH`: The URL of a git repository to clone.

 :::{warning}